Interleaving Distance as a Galois-Edit Distance: Preliminaries

-This section reviews basic notions of persistence modules and constructibility.
+In this section, we review basic notions of persistence modules, their barcodes, and their free presentations.

-Throughout this paper $F$ denotes a fixed field.
-By $\vect$, we will denote the category of finite-dimensional $F$-vector spaces and linear maps.
-Any poset $P$ can be seen as a category where the object set is $P$ and there is a unique morphism $p\to q$ whenever $p\le q$ in $P$.
+Throughout this paper, $\F$ denotes a fixed field.
+By $\vect$, we will denote the category of finite-dimensional $\F$-vector spaces and $\F$-linear maps.
+Recall that any poset $P$ can be seen as a category where the object set is $P$ and there is a unique morphism $p\to q$ whenever $p\le q$ in $P$.
 A \textbf{persistence module over a poset $P$} (or simply a \textbf{$P$-persistence module}) is a functor $M:P\to \vect$.
+For any $P$-persistence modules $M$ and $N$, their direct sum $M\oplus N$ is defined pointwise.
+A $P$-persistence module $M$ is \textbf{trivial} or \textbf{zero} if $M(p)=0$ for all $p\in P$, and we write $M=0$.
+Let $\cong$ denote a natural isomorphism between $P$-persistence modules.